|

 course “quickly” is a relative term, and here it means several months not

 several years.
-The revenue, or throughput, or profit increase is
+The revenue, or throughput, or profit increase is uniformly large

-leverage against the sunk operating expense of the organization.
+the sunk operating expense of the organization.
 The greater the proportion of operating

-expense, then the greater the multiplier effect of increased productivity.
-Think of this as a type of amplifier, the
+expense, then the greater the multiplier effect of increased

-will be the same none-the-less.
-If you
+be the same none-the-less.
+If you do

-for instance – then the multiplier effect will be there.
+instance – then the multiplier effect will be there.
 For governmental agencies and similar

 organizations working from funding it becomes more difficult because income